martinpaljak/ant-javacard/README.md

    * :( as cumbersome to use as the command line utilities
    * :( not declarative/DWIM enough
    * :) very explicit interface with all details exposed
+ * JavaCard Gradle plugin (MIT) - https://github.com/bertrandmartel/javacard-gradle-plugin
+   * :) Wraps ant-javacard for use with Gradle
  * gradle-javacard (Apache 2.0) - https://github.com/fidesmo/gradle-javacard
    * :) nice declarative interface
    * :( requires gradle (40M download)